Table of contents

 The Solution

-Create a clear shift-swapping policy that lays out your expectations with clear direction.
+Create a clear shift-swapping policy or shift bidding policy that lays out your expectations with clear direction.
 For example, dictate exactly how employees should request a shift swap and let them know that it isn’t final without manager approval.
 You can also designate rules for rejecting shifts and picking up open shifts.

 I also highly recommend limiting shift swaps and pick-ups to a designated time frame once the schedule is published.
 For example, if the schedule is published on Monday, staff have until Thursday to swap shifts.
 Doing so ensures that schedule changes are handled early, preventing last-minute scrambling.